 For the chipotle sauce, combine all ingredients in a blender or food processor and blend until smooth.
 If you have questions about the chipotle sauce, see the full recipe post here.

-Keywords: spicy potato soft tacos, potato tacos, easy potato tacos
+Keywords: spicy potato soft tacos, ground beef and potato tacos, chorizo and potato tacos